MajorCallisto/lanternRecipe/README.md

 To install plugin run:
 `$ cordova plugin add com.megster.cordova.rfduino`

+The RFduino repo with examples for your RFduino hardware can be found here: https://github.com/RFduino/RFduino

 ###Run Ionic Phonegap App on a Device
 Ionic has its own custom set of command line tools built on top of cordova.
 To run the phonegap app just run: